-Cyprus is one of the 35 signatory states of the “Final Act” concluded in Helsinki in 1975, and was an active participant in the process of the then Conference on Security and Cooperation in Europe (CSCE), which on 1 January 1995 became an international organisation under the name of Organisation for Security and Cooperation in Europe (OSCE).
+Cyprus is one of the 35 signatory states of the “Final Act” concluded in Helsinki in 1975, and was an active participant in the process of the then Conference on Security and Cooperation in Europe (CSCE), which on 1 January 1995 became an international organization under the name of Organization for Security and Cooperation in Europe (OSCE).

 Cyprus attaches great importance to the Treaty on Open Skies, an accord on unarmed observation flights over the territory of OSCE participating States, that is closely associated with the Organization as a confidence and security-building measure that provides enhanced transparency in military activities.
-We deeply regret that Cyprus is still blocked from joining the Treaty by Turkey which is one participating state of the Organization.
+The Treaty was entered in to force on January 1, 2002.
+It is regrettable that Cyprus is still blocked from joining the Treaty by Turkey, which is one participating state of the Organization.

 As a member of the EU, Cyprus continues to be actively involved in the work of the OSCE.
 It supports the need for implementation of the commitments of the participating states and recognizes the important role of the OSCE in addressing traditional as well as new challenges and threats to security.
 With its geographical position and longstanding experience, Cyprus actively contributes in reinforcing the OSCE - Mediterranean Partnership.